mariagnisa/Linkify/README.md

 <img src="http://i.giphy.com/13jStcEL8lX6jm.gif" alt="LOTR" width="100%">

 ## Description
 This is like a reddit clone.
 You can share your links, comment on others link and vote on links.
+You have a profile page with your account settings and you can visit other peoples profile pages.

 ## How to start